 Student Tiers or Levels

-On the Overall Reading square, immediately below the highlighted bit, you’ll see three zones: red, yellow, and green.
+On the Overall Reading square, immediately below the highlighted bit, you’ll see 5 zones: red, yellow, and three different shades of green that progressively darken.

 Trend Line – Overall Reading and Subtests